-Inventory, lb : 0
+Inventory, 10 lbs : 0

 Recipes that include Purple Beans.
 One is easiest, three is harder.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Union Square Greenmarket Near New York, United States

 About 223 days ago, 10/22/22

 Sharer's comments : Fresh beans are available at Union Square Green Market from Norwich Meadows Farm ..
 New York